pasqal-io/qadence/docs/content/block_system.md

 ## Digital-analog composition

-In Qadence, analog operations are a first-class citizen.
-Generally speaking, an analog operation is one whose unitary is best described by the evolution of some hermitian generator, or Hamiltonian, acting on an arbitrary number of qubits.
+In Qadence, analog operations are first-class citizens.
+An analog operation is one whose unitary is best described by the evolution of some hermitian generator, or Hamiltonian, acting on an arbitrary number of qubits.
 Qadence provides the `HamEvo` class to initialize analog operations.
 For a time-independent generator $\mathcal{H}$ and some time variable $t$, `HamEvo(H, t)` represents the evolution operator $\exp(-i\mathcal{H}t)$.

 Analog operations constitute a generalization of digital operations, and all digital operations can also be represented as the evolution of some hermitian generator.
 For example, the `RX` gate is the evolution of `X`.